EU Exit: Postal Services

 Will I still be able to order from Great Britain?

 Yes.
 You can continue to receive the majority of goods from Great Britain (GB) with no new requirements.
 You can also continue to send goods to GB in the same way you do at the moment.

-The UK Government has said that there will be a grace period until 1 October 2021 for online orders and consumer parcels being posted from GB to NI and will not be subject to customs checks until after this time.
+The UK Government has said that there will be a grace period for online orders and consumer parcels being posted from GB to NI and most will not be subject to customs checks at this time.

 What happens after the grace period on parcel ends?

-The UK Government has not published its guidance on how parcels moving between GB and NI should be processed after 1 October 2021.
+The UK Government has not published its guidance about how online orders and consumer parcels will move between GB and NI.
 We will publish these new arrangements when the information is available.

 For parcel operators and businesses moving goods from NI to GB, the UK Government has published details on which goods qualify for unfettered access when moving from NI to the rest of the UK.
 They have also published information about declaration requirements for goods moving in or out of NI from anywhere outside of the UK or the EU.

 What are the rules for goods valued over £135?

-For consumers, there are no new requirements for customs declarations under the current guidance up to 1 October 2021.
+For consumers, there are currently no new requirements for customs declarations.

 However, NI businesses receiving a parcel with goods valued over £135 will have to submit a declaration through the free Trader Support Service within three months of receiving the goods

 Do I have to pay more tax or duty on goods I order online from a GB retailer?

 No. VAT on goods from GB retailers to NI customers will be charged at the current rate and included in the purchase price.

 Will delivery from GB be more expensive?